 Have you recently received a formal dinner invitation?
-Consider this an honor and make sure you do what it takes to stay on future guest lists by learning what is expected.
+If the answer is yes, consider this an honor and make sure you do what it takes to stay on future guest lists by learning what is expected.

 What should I do if I receive a formal dinner invitation?